Research helps us understand how to live well with diabetes and will eventually lead us to the cure.

 Type 1 Diabetes Online Clinical Trials Screener: Find out if you or a loved one may be eligible for a Type 1 Diabetes Trial.

 TrialNet Pathway to Prevention: This study is for the relatives of people with Type 1 Diabetes.
 Relatives of people with T1D have up to 15 times greater risk for developing T1D.
-First degree relatives ages 1 to 45 years old and second or third degree relatives between the ages of 1 and 20 can get screened for their risk of developing T1D.
+First degree relatives ages 2.5 to 45 years old and second or third degree relatives between the ages of 2.5 and 20 years old can get screened for their risk of developing T1D.
 The results give an early warning sign for developing diabetes and provide access to prevention trials (For example Abatacept Study, see link below) and closer monitoring.
+Click here to sign up online or call 844-813-8273 to schedule an appointment.

 Hydroxychloroquine Study: This is a prevention study for relatives of people with Type 1 Diabetes who were previously enrolled in TrialNet Pathway to Prevention and were found to have two or more positive auto-antibodies.
 It is open to relatives ages 3 to 45 years old with normal blood sugar.
 Hydroxychloroquine is an FDA approved medication for treating malaria, lupus, and rheumatoid arthritis.